nlohr1/Phase-Control-for-230V-Single-Phase-Motors/README.md

 The “wiring board” with the Arduino Nano is provided as schematic and as PCB-layout in Eagle format - which can easily be converted into other formats.
-Included are also .pdf-files and layouts, prepared for the DIY "toner-direct-method" and for external PCB-Services.
+Included are also .pdf-files and layouts, prepared for the DIY "toner-direct-method" and also for external PCB-Services.

 ## Speedometer:
 ![Speedometer](https://github.com/nlohr1/Phase-Control-for-230V-Single-Phase-Motors/assets/49346586/33459c03-00fe-4def-9850-420df5149345)

 ## DIY-Speedometer:
 ![4x7-Segment-LED-Display-Module](https://github.com/nlohr1/Phase-Control-for-230V-Single-Phase-Motors/assets/49346586/4ce9e9f0-d56a-4a53-8fab-c4b05e97ae68)

+**Schematic and Layout of the DIY-Speedometer**:
 ![Tachometer-with-4x7-Segm-LED-Display_sch](https://github.com/nlohr1/Phase-Control-for-230V-Single-Phase-Motors/assets/49346586/7436ab00-27f8-456e-ae47-7618ab607492)
 ![Tachometer-with-4x7-Segm-LED-Display_pcb](https://github.com/nlohr1/Phase-Control-for-230V-Single-Phase-Motors/assets/49346586/b8c57f8a-a1c3-4273-8336-95b31fcea549)

 The DIY-Speedometer consists of a 4-digit LED display and an "Arduino Mini Pro" with 2 pieces of 10k resistors to GND.
 This tachometer can either be “manually wired”:
-- by wire-connecting the 4-digit LED-Display to the Mini-Pro-Board + 2x 10k resistors to GND,
+- by wire-connecting a 4-digit LED-Display module to a (Arduino-)Mini-Pro board + 2x 10k resistors to GND,
    or
-- soldering SMD-parts on a SMD-Board with the provided Board-layout.
-Both Schematic + Layout as well as the BOM (Bill of Materials) are included.
+- soldering SMD-parts on a DIY-Board with above provided layout.
+For this purpose I included Schematic + Layout, as well as BOM (Bill of Materials).

-The speedometer for speed display/control can also be purchased as a (ready-made) module - but then the "running" monitor + also the discharge-unit is no longer availane / thereby (and can be ignored).
+The speedometer for speed display/control of the motor can also be purchased as a (ready-made) module - but this has no "running" monitor Signal and so the discharge-unit (on the wiring-board) is no longer switching on/off (15k-Resistor R9).

 Anyone who is familiar with DIY-etching of circuit boards can either use the 2-sided Toner Direct Method (.pdf plans for 2-sided copy in 1:1 scale) or give-it-out to an external PCB layout-service.
-In a separate article I will describe a new and simple method to make exact 2-sided DIY-PCB-layouts.
+In a further -separate- article I will describe a new and simple method to make exact 2-sided DIY-PCB-layouts through laser-direct-burning water-resistant etch-protecting ink.

 Documents are available as Eagle layouts, pdf-Files and as Gerber/Excellon files (in attached CAM .zip archives).
 So also both Arduino Sketches (for the Arduino-Nano "heart"-Module: "Firmware-Nano.ino" and the Sketch for the DIY-Speedometer-*Board* with an ATmega328-uController + 4x7-LED-Display ***or***
 for the wired version of this DIY-Speedometer with an Ardino-Mini-Pro-*Module* + 4x7-LED-Display, wired together, using both the sketch "Tachometer-using-Arduino.ino".
-Thereto enclosed also a 3D-printable case + frame-parts, adapted to insert+glue the 4x7-LED-Display.
+Thereto enclosed is also a 3D-printable case + frame-parts, adapted to insert+glue the 4x7-LED-Display module.